 For the last seven years, I've been working in one specific business model dropshipping eCommerce.
 And while that business model is still viable, it's still profitable.
 It's still lucrative.

 In 2019.
 We basically doubled, we did 2.3 million, right around 2.3.
 But we were at a 10% profit margin.
 And in my business career, I've launched 10 businesses.
-The last four, three of them have been seven-figure businesses, one of them was six.
+Of the last four, three of them have been seven-figure businesses, and one of them was six.
 And I've analyzed over 150 different business models in my career, my 20-year career while I don't know everything about the business, I know a couple of things.

 I had a friend who invited me into the Amway network marketing business.
 So, my wife and I did that.
 I actually met her through that.
-We did that for, I think, four years or so, moved from Buffalo, New York, down to Charlotte, North Carolina.
-And when we were accepting that business, I started hunting because, at that point, I was kind of my mindset was broke, I could not work for somebody else.
+We did that for, I think, four years or so, and moved from Buffalo, New York, down to Charlotte, North Carolina.
+And when we were accepting that business, I started hunting because, at that point, I was kind of my mindset was broken, I could not work for somebody else.
 I had seen too much and heard too much.
 My brain was expanded too far.

 I grew up in a divorced home where my father had his own business, but my mother had a job.
 I had some very distinct different points of view.
-Growing up, and I realized that I needed to be in business.
+Growing up, I realized that I needed to be in business.
 But I was new.
-I didn't know I was on the hunt for what you know what that would be, so that's what started me on analyzing different business models and back then, you know that we had magazines Inc, fortune Fast Company, those sorts of magazines and also these hundred ways, these books “101 ways to build/start your own business” kind of thing.
+I didn't know I was on the hunt for what you know what that would be, so that's what started me on analyzing different business models and back then, you know that we had magazines Inc, Fortune Fast Company, those sorts of magazines and also these hundred ways, these books “101 ways to build/start your own business” kind of thing.

 I had looked at doing a doggy pooper scooping business 15-18 years ago, window cleaning businesses, so anything and everything you can imagine.
 It started to become clear to me that it's really important what business model you pick, right?
 Because Stephen Covey said it best.
 He said, when you pick up one side of the stick, you're automatically picking up the other side of the stick.
 I started to learn about business model criteria.
 And we'll talk about that more in a minute.
 But the other really important part is what I call a business model match.

 I had a friend who I helped build a multi-million dollar business, and he's an extrovert.
-He was selling merchant services, credit card processing for small businesses and the way he prospected was he literally went door to door, and he just went in the business and asked for the owner and talk to the owner.
+He was selling merchant services, and credit card processing for small businesses and the way he prospected was he literally went door to door, and he just went in the business and asked for the owner and talked to the owner.
 And he loved it.
 That was his working within his strength set.

 So when I started teaching him about home-based business models, or office-based I mean you could do it from home.
 I've always done mine from home.
 You can do it from an office.
 Some people like to have a small office with their staff.
 And that's fine to do too.
 I just always like to do it from home. because number one, I don't like driving to the office.
 Number two, I like being able to tap into worldwide talent.
 If you have a local office, then you're limited to the local population of talent.
 But again, that's fine.
 But my buddy got energized from interacting with people.
 So I started teaching him how to make money on his computer.
 And it nearly killed him at the beginning because it was so different.
 And so against his personality.

 So he had to learn to do things like work for a couple of hours on his business, go out of the house, go to a coffee shop, and just chat with some people.
 Right?
 Now flip it, I'm more introverted by nature.
 If you put me in a position where I have to go door to door, I'm in the last 13 seconds and I'm going to hate it.
-You've got to find a model, but then you got to match your map match your model with your personality.
-That's only part of it to the other part of it is what things are you good at or what things come easy to you If you're good at spreadsheets, and you're not good at creativity, well, then it would be a horrible idea to put you into a business that required creativity.
+You've got to find a model, but then you have to match your map match your model with your personality.
+That's only part of it the other part of it is what things are you good at or what things come easy to you If you're good at spreadsheets, and you're not good at creativity, well, then it would be a horrible idea to put you into a business that required creativity.